-William and Kate arrived back in India today after spending a few days in Bhutan.
-There was no arrival ceremony on the tarmac at Agra.
-Instead, the couple went for lunch at the Oberoi hotel.
+16th of April 2016 — William and Kate arrived back in India after spending a few days in Bhutan.
+After a spot of lunch at the Oberoi hotel, the couple visited the Taj Mahal.

 The Taj Mahal is an ivory-white marble mausoleum built in the 1600s.
 It’s a UNESCO World Heritage Site, one of India’s most iconic attractions and regarded as one of the “Wonders of the World”.